 - Avoid traveling to recreational activities like gyms, movie theaters, and shopping malls.

-Consistent with Pennsylvania’s guidance, these recommendations are in place starting today for 14 days and will be consistently reviewed and evaluated during that time period.
+Consistent with Pennsylvania’s guidance, these recommendations are in place and will be consistently reviewed and evaluated.

 These updated mitigation measures are strongly encouraged to help stop the virus from spreading in our community.
 In addition to this updated guidance, residents should continue practicing good hygiene to help stop the spread of germs.